Cobliteam/flink-scrat/README.md

 optional arguments:
+  -h, --help         show this help message and exit --y                                If set, flink-scrat will use the {--app-name; --yarn-
+                                     address; --yarn-port} to try to find the correct yarn- session info.
+Otherwise, it will assume that the correct JobManager info is provided in {--address; --port}
-  -h, --help         show this help message and exit --address ADDRESS                  Address for Flink JobManager --session-address SESSION_ADDRESS  Address for Flink session --port PORT                        Port for Flink JobManager (default 8081) --session-port SESSION_PORT        Port for Flink session
+  --address ADDRESS                  Address for Flink JobManager --yarn-address YARN_ADDRESS        Address for yarn manager --port PORT                        Port for Flink JobManager (default 8081) --yarn-port YARN_PORT              Port for yarn manager
 ```

-If `--session-name` is provided, it is necessary to provide `--session-address` and `--session-port`.
+If `--y` is set, it is necessary to provide `--app-name`, `--yarn-address` and `--yarn-port`.
 Otherwise, `address` and `port` may be provided instead.

-`--session-address` and `address` are mutually exclusive, as well as `--session-port` and `--port`.
+`--yarn-address` and `address` are mutually exclusive, as well as `--yarn-port` and `--port`.

 ### Submit